 Your rights regarding your security deposit are protected by UK law.
 Knowing what these are will make it easier to reclaim your security deposit when you move.

-• They can also ask for a holding deposit of up to one week’s rent to reserve a property.
+- They can also require a holding deposit of up to one week’s rent to reserve a property.

-• If your tenancy began before 2007 your landlord must put your deposit in an approved tenancy deposit protection scheme.
+- If your tenancy began after 2007 your landlord must put your deposit in an approved tenancy deposit protection scheme.

 Take photos when you move in and out